moh-patel/Unicode2020-2/README.md

 Welcome to my UniCode 2020 repository.
 Across 13 challenges, 80+ UK based Universities battle it out head-to-head to try and finish in the top 5 of their league, earning their spot at the ultimate coding battle finale.

-In this repo I have included my solutions to the challenges I have attempted
+In this repo I have included my solutions to the challenges I have attempted in Python

 Find out more about UniCode 2020 [here](https://www.showcode.io/unicode/).